harmony-one/x/progress/theo-fandrich.md

+--

+2024-02-10 Sat: Work on fixing ONE Map app store submission.

+2024-02-09 Fri: Debug issues with ONE Map functionality, update frontend.

+2024-02-08 Thu:

+2024-02-07 Wed: *Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.

+2024-02-06 Tue: *Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.

+2024-02-05 Mon: *Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.

+--

+2024-02-03 Sat: *Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.

+2024-02-02 Fri: *Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.

+2024-02-01 Thu: *Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.

 2024-01-31 Wed: *Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.

 2024-01-30 Tue: *Expand research into Avalanche & Aribtrum gaming.
 How does ImmutableX compare?
 Organize edits for testflight telegram ios clone.